skolk/moveit.ros.org/about/maintainer_policy/index.markdown

  - Have completed at least the minimum requirements for Core Contributors, above
  - Be willing to help review on average 1 pull request a week or more
  - Read the MoveIt pull request guidelines to understand our policies

+The responsibilities of a MoveIt maintainer include:

+ - Review incoming code contributions for style, quality, and overall fit into the goals of MoveIt.
+ - Ensure that Continuous Integration does not break.
+ - Merge pull requests that meet the quality and CI standards above.
+ - Address issues opened up by users.

 ## Inactive Core Contributors and Maintainers